Strategic Corporate Partnerships for Agritech/FoodTech Funding

 Partnership ModelExample (2025)Impact

-Distribution DealAlternative protein startup partners with QSR chainEntry into thousands of locations, rapid volume
+Distribution DealA food tech startup partners with a QSR chainEntry into thousands of locations, rapid volume

-Equity + R&D JVAg-biotech startup & global seed companyCo-developing climate-resilient seeds
+Equity + R&D JVAg-biotech startup and global seed companyCo-developing climate-resilient seeds

-Pilot-to-RecurringFood Waste AI solution pilots at major retailer, scalesFrom proof-of-concept to contracted deployment
+Pilot-to-RecurringFood waste AI solution pilots at a major retailer, then scalesFrom proof of concept to contracted deployment

 What Startups Need to Prepare